 The purpose of this retrospective observational study was to evaluate the possible association between the missing teeth and the side associated with the cleft in non-syndromic patients.
 This study consisted of 201 cleft patients including 131 males with a mean age of 12.3 ± 4 years and 70 females with a mean age of 12.6 ± 3.9 years.
 148 of the patients were affected by cleft lip and palate, while the other 53 presented only cleft lip.
 Charts, models, radiographs, and intraoral photographs were used for the study.
 T-test and chi-square tests were used for the assessment of the data.
 Hypodontia was found in 129 individuals (64.1%).
 Chi-square test showed that there was no statistically significant difference between the number of male and female patients with hypodontia (P<0.7).
 122 of the patients with hypodontia (60% of the total 201 subjects) had missing maxillary incisors.
 Totally there were 197 teeth absent in the entire cleft samples.
 180 (91.3%) of these teeth were missing on the cleft side and 17 (8.7%) of them were missing on the non-cleft side.
-In addition, 170 (86.3%) of them were maxillary permanent
+In addition, 170 (86.3%) of them were maxillary permanent www.biolife-publisher.it lateral incisors and only 27 (13.7%) of them were permanent second premolars.
+The frequency of missing maxillary lateral incisors in cleft lip patients was significantly higher compared with the missing second premolars in both arches.
+The incidence of lateral incisor missing is significantly higher on the cleft side.

-Received: 24 May, 2021 Accepted: 28 July, 2021 ISSN: 2038-4106 Copyright © by BIOLIFE 2021 Accepted.
-28 July, 2021 This publication and/or article is for individual use only and may not be further reproduced without written permission from the copyright holder.
+Received: 24 May, 2021 Accepted: 28 July, 2021 ISSN: 2038-4106 Copyright © by BIOLIFE 2021 1 27 This publication and/or article is for individual use only and may not be further reproduced without written permission from the copyright holder.
 Unauthorized reproduction may result in financial and other penalties.
 Disclosure: All authors report no conflicts of interest relevant to this article.